Ulster Bank returns to profit as exit plans advance

 Ulster Bank swung to an operating profit as the bank freed up money that was previously set aside to cover bad loans.
 Photograph: Alan Betson

-Ulster Bank swung into an operating profit of €13 million in the Republic in the first quarter of the year as the lender freed up money that was previously set aside to cover bad loans, while its UK parent said that plans to wind down the unit over the coming years remain on track.
+Ulster Bank swung into an operating profit of €13 million in the Republic in the first quarter of the year as it freed up money that was previously set aside to cover bad loans, while its UK parent said that plans to wind down the unit over the coming years remain “on track”.

 The Dublin-based lender’s loan book dipped by €200 million to €19.8 billion during the first three months of the year, as loan repayment outpaced new lending, while deposits dipped by €100 million to €100 million to €21.7 billion, driven by a reduction in commercial balances.